citp/privacy-policy-historical/w/we/wes/westgroup.com.md

 Cookies: Our Web sites use cookies (i.e., small bits of text that our servers place into a file on your computer's hard drive).
 This is used to save your preferences and login information, and provide personalized functionality.
+We use third-party advertising technology to provide you with information about our products when you visit this Web site.
+This technology uses information derived from unique visits and page views on the site to identify product promotions that may be of interest to you.
+In order to provide you with relevant promotions, a unique third-party cookie or cookies may be placed on your browser.
+To opt out of this service, please call West Customer Service at 1-800-328-4880.
 You can reject cookies by changing your browser settings, but be aware that this will disable some of the functionality on our Web sites.

 Personal information users give us: On some of our Web sites, visitors can register to purchase products or services, receive personalized content and participate in surveys or contests.
 When you register, we will ask you for some personal information.